Who owns the Arctic and should they drill for oil and gas?

 In 2021, six young Norwegians and two environmental groups, Greenpeace Nordic and Young Friends of the Earth, brought a case to the ECHR against the Norwegian government's policy.

-The activists said in their statement that "by allowing new drilling in a climate crisis, Norway is in breach of fundamental human rights".
+The activists argued that "by allowing new drilling in a climate crisis, Norway is in breach of fundamental human rights".

+They say that drilling in the Arctic could pollute the polar ice sheets and cause them to melt at a faster rate.

-The campaigners' case cites Article 2 of the European Convention of Human Rights, which protects the right to life, and Article 8, which protects the right to a family life and home.
+They have cited Article 2 of the European Convention of Human Rights, which protects the right to life, and Article 8, which protects the right to a family life and home.

-"By complaining," said campaigner Mia Chamberlain, "we might have a chance of stopping this catastrophic oil drilling."
+"By complaining," said campaigner Mia Chamberlain, "we might have a chance of stopping this catastrophic oil drilling".

-Lasse Eriksen Bjoern, an activist from the indigenous Sami people of northern Norway, told Reuters that drilling and the threat of pollution could endanger their way of life.
+Lasse Eriksen Bjoern, an activist from the indigenous Sami people of northern Norway, told Reuters that drilling could damage Arctic fisheries and endanger their way of life.

-Three Norwegian courts rejected their case, but the ECHR is taking it seriously.
-It says the case, which the activists have billed "the people versus Arctic oil", could be an "impact case", meaning it could set a wide precedent for environmental protection throughout Europe.
+Three Norwegian courts rejected their case, but the ECHR is taking it seriously and asked Norway's government to make its defence.

-The ECHR has ordered Norway's government to make its defence.
-The country claims that it is already taking action to cut global warming, and that drilling in the Arctic does not endanger people's lives or wellbeing.
+On 26 April it replied, saying that Norway is already co-operating with international efforts to tackle climate change and is aiming to achieve net zero carbon emissions by 2050.

 Who else is drilling in the Arctic?